helicalco/docs/content/learn/using-linux.md

 ### cat

-Concatenate reads the contents of a file and prints it to the standard output.
+Concatenate reads the contents of a file and prints it to the terminal.

 ```sh
 $ cat [file]